-The coast is a common good.
-That is why, from the Town Council, we want to involve all users of this project, promoting their collaboration and seeking the satisfaction of all those who, in one way or another, enjoy the beach of Santa Marina, in Ribadesella.
+The coastline is a common good.
+That is why, from the City Council, we want to involve all users of this project, promoting their collaboration and seeking the satisfaction of all those who enjoy the Santa Marina beach, in Ribadesella.

-In this line of accessibility, environmental protection and quality, the principles governing the management of Santa Marina beach are:
+In this line of accessibility, environmental protection and quality, the principles that govern the management of Santa Marina beach are:

-- The identification and evaluation of environmental impacts derived from the management of beaches, to reduce or eliminate them as far as possible, to prevent environmental pollution and thus achieve the continuous improvement of the Integrated Management System.
+- The identification and evaluation of environmental impacts derived from the management of the beaches, to reduce or eliminate them as far as possible, in order to prevent environmental pollution and thus achieve continuous improvement of the Integrated Management System.

-- Compliance with current legislation and regulations that apply to the integral management of the Ribadesella coastline, the quality of its waters and the service provided to users.
+- Compliance with current legislation and regulations applicable to the integral management of the Ribadesella coastline, the quality of its waters and the service provided to users.

-- Establish objectives and provide the necessary resources, which will be periodically reviewed and updated by the competent management, to ensure continuous improvemnet of their environmental performance and prevention of pollution.
+- Establish objectives and provide the necessary resources, which will be reviewed and updated periodically by the competent management to ensure continuous improvemnet of its environmental behaviour and pollution prevention.

-- Look for the saving of natural resources through the search for quality in the processes performed, minimizing the use of these resources using ecoefficiency methods.
+- Seek to save natural resources through the search for the quality obtained in the processes carried out and minimizing the use of these resources using eco-efficiency methods.

-- The implementation of training and environmental education plans, with the aim of sensitizing both, the employees and the users of the beaches themselves in the protection of the coastal environment.
+- The implementation of training and environmental education plans, with the aim of sensitizing both, employees and users of the beach themselves in the protection of the coastal environment.

-- To spare no effort in meeting the needs and expectations of the users of our beaches that allow us to continuously increase their satisfaction.
+- To spare no effort in meeting the needs and expectations of the users of our beaches in order to continuously increase their satisfaction.

-- And, finally adopt the commitment of the continuous improvement of the Management System.
+- And, finally, to adopt the commitment of the continuous improvement of the Management System.

-This Policy will apply to all activities, products and services of Playa de Santa Marina in normal, abnormal and emergency situations.
+This Policy will apply to all activities, products and services of Santa Marina Beach in normal, abnormal and emergency situations.

 Services during the summer season: